 - Olive oil or avocado cooking spray

 - 1/4 tsp paprika

-- Heat up a heavy-bottomed nonstick pan over medium heat.
+- Heat a heavy-bottomed nonstick or cast iron pan over medium heat.
 Spray with cooking spray.
-Once the pan is hot, add cubed potatoes, spray them with some more cooking spray, stir with a spatula to distribute them evenly over the pan, and cover with a lid.
+Add cubed potatoes, spray them with some more cooking spray, stir with a spatula to distribute them evenly over the pan, and cover with a lid.

 - Cook for 8-10 min, stirring every 2-3 min to prevent the pieces from sticking to the pan.
 Meanwhile, chop onions, bell pepper and mushrooms.

 - The potatoes are going to be almost done when they form a nice brown crust, and slide easily across the pan.
 If you pierce a piece with a fork, it should go in easily.
-Once the potatoes reach this point, add chickpeas, cover with a lid, and cook 2 min more.
+At this point, add chickpeas, cover with a lid, and cook 2 min more.

 - Remove the lid, add onions, bell peppers, mushrooms, salt and all of the spices except basil leaves.
-Continue to cook another 2 min, stirring often.
+Cook another 2 min, stirring often.

-- Stir in a handful of spinach leaves.
+- Stir in a handful of spinach or arugula leaves.
 As soon as they begin to wilt, take the pan off the heat.